TYPHOON9003/Capstone-Mobile-Manipulation-of-Youbot/README.md

   ## Xerror plot vs Time
   Xerror depends on values of Kp and Ki and can be minimized by choosing right Kp and Ki.

-  Following Image shows Xerr VS time for the animation shown above
+  Following Image shows plot of Xerr VS time for the animation shown above :
   <img src="./results/best/Xerr_best,kp=20,ki=0.1.png" alt="PID error plot" style="zoom: 200%;" />